vizdata-f21/project-1-dorian_s_gs/README.md

 example, we expected that proportionally, the number of view count to interactions would be higher for ads with “Viral Views” compared to “Mega Views” and ads with “Mega Views” would be higher that graphs with “Many Views”.
-Our results were turned out to be a bit more complicated than that.
+Our results turned out to be a bit more complicated than that.
 We found that only ads on either extreme end followed this trend.
 So ads with a “few views” had much a smaller views to interaction ratio than videos in all other categories and ads with “viral views” had much bigger views to interaction ratio than videos in all other “categories.”
 For videos in the middle categories(“Some Views”,“Moderate Views”,“Many Views” and “High Views”), proportion of view counts to interactions seemed to be much more random and didn’t follow any discernible patterns.
 Each panel also had no discernible trend in the way they were plotted unlike the “few” and “viral” categories which had a discernible linear pattern each.